sociomantic-tsunami/makd/README.rst

 Packaging
 ---------

-.. warning:: This feature is still considered experimental.
-Use with care and
-             expect breakage.

 Makd supports a simple facility to make packages based on fpm_.
 A simple wrapper program ``mkpkg`` is provided to ease the creation of scripts that use fpm_ to create packages.
 The predefined ``pkg`` target will scan for ``*.pkg``